tz3/terminal-spinner/README.md

 ## Installation

-To use this spinner in your Go project, you can add it as a dependency using `go get`:
+To use this spinner in ssssyour Go project, you can add it as a dependency using `go get`:

 ```sh
 go get github.com/tz3/terminal-spinner/spinner